gluonhq/hello-gluon-ci/README.md

 * MacOS (x86_64 and AArch64)
 * iOS
 * Android

-* Windows
+* Windows (not supported with latest 1.0.24 yet)
-* Embedded - AArch64 Linux
+* Embedded - AArch64 Linux (not supported with latest 1.0.24 yet)

 All these platform specific workflows share these common steps: